callassoftware/docker-snippets/other/pdfEngine-sdk/README.md

 > **Note:** for `pdfToolbox`, `pdfaPilot`, or `pdfChip` there are "ready-to-use" [Docker images](https://hub.docker.com/u/callassoftware) on Docker hub.

 But there is no such aequivalent for the *PDFEngine SDK* on Docker Hub.
-This is because it is not a standalone application, but a Software Development Kit intended for building custom applications.
+This is because it is not a standalone application, but a *Software Development Kit* intended for building custom applications.

-This repository contains an example [Dockerfile](Dockerfile-debian) that demonstrates how to containerize a custom application using the Callas PDFEngine SDK.
+This repository contains an example [Dockerfile-debian](Dockerfile-debian) that demonstrates how to containerize a custom application using the Callas PDFEngine SDK.

 While this example focuses on *sample-C/pdfToolbox*, you can adapt the approach for any application built with the Callas PDFEngine SDK.